Palette-Pickers/paint-mixer/README.md

 ## How It Works

-Paint Mixer utilizes a combination of libraries and custom utility functions to simulate color mixing.
+Paint Mixer utilizes a combination of libraries and custom utility functions to simulate paint mixing.
 Here's a brief overview of how it works:

 1. **Color Selection and Conversion**:
    - Colors are selected using a color picker, which returns colors in HSVa format.
    - These colors are then converted to RGBa format using the `hsvaToRgba` and `hsvaToRgbaString` functions from the `@uiw/color-convert` library.

 2. **Color Mixing**:
-   - The mixing engine uses the `mixbox` library to simulate the mixing of colors.
+   - The mixing engine uses the `mixbox` library to simulate the way paint mixes in the real world.
+Paints get their color from pigments, and mixbox predicts their mixing behavior by using the Kubelka–Munk model, not a simple subtractive color model.
    - Each color in the mix is converted to a latent color space, mixed according to the specified parts, and then converted back to RGBa format.

 3. **Color Matching**: